SyaNkosi/Hello-world/README.md

 # Hello-world
-This repository is for practice
+This repository is for practice.
 I am Siyabonga Mbatha from Newcastle Madadeni